Ask a question

 Day 1 Lima

 Arrive at any time.
 There are no planned activities, so check into the hotel and enjoy the city.
 Additional Notes: If you booked the Lima Cooking Class it does not include extra time in Lima and we highly recommend booking pre-trip accommodation.
 You will be picked up from your hotel at approx 10:00 (10:30 from Aug-Dec) and taken to a local market and restaurant to prepare and enjoy a traditional Peruvian meal.
 You will return back to your hotel around 13:00.
 Please note: hot water shortages and power outages can be fairly common in Latin America (even in upgraded hotels and private homes).
 We appreciate your patience and understanding that these occurrences are outside of our control.
-Included Activities: Arrival Day and Welcome Meeting
+Included Activities: Meet Your CEO and Group

 Day 2 Lima/Paracas (1B)